joshfinley/joshfinley.github.io/content/posts/2023-10-17-pebless-getmodulehandle.md

 1. If passed a `NULL` argument, get the current image base from a global variable referencing the Process Environment Block data structure (PEB) and accessing the offset `0x10` , correlating to `PPEB->ImageBase` (Windows 10 19045) and return the address.
 2. Call a second function from `ntdll` to locate and return the image base of a separate module.

 In the second case, `GetModuleHandle` will call `LdrGetDllHandle`.`LdrGetDllHandle` lives in `ntdll` and itself diverts to `LdrGetDllHandleEx`.
-This will kick of a series of calls that will eventually access the PEB to get the module base by name or path.
+This will kick off a series of calls that will eventually access the PEB to get the module base by name or path.

 The conventional wisdom in malware writing is to be wary of carelessly using such procedures, because at any point in the call chain, defense tools may have inserted some sort of monitoring hook.
 Instead, malware authors very often opt to implement the process manually.